Sandbox

 To execute a command in the DBNL sandbox, run:

 This will execute COMMAND within the DBNL sandbox container.
-This is a useful tool for debugging the state of the containers running within the sandbox containers.
+This is a useful tool for debugging the state of the containers running within the sandbox container.
 For example:

 To get a list of all Kubernetes resources, run: